 6.)
 How To: Absurd Scientific Advice for Common Real-World Problems written by Randall Munroe

-The brilliant author for this fascinating book is none other than Randall Munroe—a former NASA roboticist and the author of the #1 New York Times bestsellers “What If?” and “Thing Explainer”.
-He also has a popular webcomic and draws full time.
+The brilliant author of this fascinating book is Randall Munroe—a former NASA roboticist and the author of the #1 New York Times bestsellers “What If?” and “Thing Explainer.”
+He also has a popular webcomic and draws full-time.

 Munroe incorporated his illustrating skills in his book, making it understandable yet quirky enough for people of all ages to enjoy.
 This book is all about solving real-life, mundane problems with one of the most ridiculous solutions ever.

 However, the beauty of this book is behind the ridiculous solutions as it is very well applicable in life.
 These solutions are solid scientific, engineering, and experimental understanding for anyone who is interested or has a profession within the field of science.

 As ridiculous as the solution sounds, the book’s goal is to give an example of how to use science in solving daily tasks and problems.

 The book’s notion is somehow similar to Rube Goldberg’s idea, who is famously known for his popular cartoons portraying complex gadgets performing general tasks in indirect, intricate ways.